microsoft/BioModelAnalyzer/README.md

   see `/docs/ApiServer.yaml`.
   * `bma.client` is a web site which exposes static resources such as html, scripts and images.

-* `bmaclient-lra` is an experimental solution which contains Azure Cloud Service `ApiService`.
+* `bmaclient-lra` contains Azure Cloud Service `ApiService`.
   This is a worker role that performs long-running LTL polarity checks.
-  Note that this feature is unsupported by BioModelAnalyzer web client application.
+  Note that this feature is yet unsupported by the BioModelAnalyzer web client application.
   This solution requires Microsoft Azure SDK for .NET 2.9 to be installed.

 * `fs-scheduler` contains implementation of task scheduler based on Azure Storage Account.